tailbits/mason/README.md

 ##\* `GET` Handler

 Let's add a new `GET /ping` endpoint that returns the current timestamp.
-To do this, we need to define the output struct
+To do this, we need to define the output struct.

 ```go
   var _ model.Entity = (*Response)(nil)